 Childminders can care for up to six children under 12, including their own.
 Only three of these may be under five and usually only one under the age of one.
 There are some exceptions - for example, twins.

-The Northern Ireland Childminding Association (NICMA) provides guidance and training to childminders.
+Many childminders are members of Northern Ireland Childminding Association (NICMA) and have access to guidance and training from this organisation.

 - can be flexible about the hours that they work